 IMAGE QUALITY – AMAZING DETAIL AND COLOR

 Image quality is where the Fujifilm GFX 50 S is the most rewarding and where you’re going to be the most impressed with its performance.
 For those already shooting with a medium format camera it may be no surprise, but if you come from a DSLR or another mirrorless system, the difference will hit you.
 The image quality in the Fuji cameras is well known.
-Fuji cameras with even smaller sensor than the full frame can deliver image quality up to par with a full frame camera, and this quality has been taken to an even higher level in the GFX.
+Fuji cameras with even smaller sensors than the full-frame can deliver image quality up to par with a full-frame camera, and this quality has been taken to an even higher level in the GFX.